20/Resource Set Specification Version 1

 A common system attribute is:

-scheduler The value of the scheduler is a free-from dictionary that may provide the information specific to the scheduler used to produce this document.
+The value of the scheduler key is a free-from dictionary that may provide the information specific to the scheduler used to produce this document.
 For example, a scheduler that manages multiple job queues may add queue=batch to indicate that this resource set was allocated from within its batch queue.

 Example R

 The following is an example of a version 1 resource specification.
 The example below indicates a resource set with the ranks 19 through 22.
 These ranks correspond to the nodes node186 through node189.
 Each of the nodes contains 48 cores (0-47) and 8 gpus (0-7).
-The startime and expiration indicate the resources were valid for about 30 minutes on February 16, 2023.
+The starttime and expiration indicate the resources were valid for about 30 minutes on February 16, 2023.

 {